artfuldev/tic-tac-tony/README.md

 approach to the problem while showcasing composition-over-inheritance philosophies and why it is important.
 It represents the domain closely without relying on dependent typing.
-In addition, only valid moves are available to be played - as moves cannot be constructed.
-However, it is possible to get a valid move from one game and pass it to another, we can further fine tune it.
+In addition, only valid moves are available to be played - as moves cannot be constructed externally.
+Also, it is impossible to make an invalid move because moves are attached to a particular game and result on creation and is immutable.
+Making a move always results in the same new state.

 ### [Using classes and interfaces](https://github.com/artfuldev/tic-tac-tony/tree/0b756f580fd36faf972ce6538d806fcbfb67921f)

 This is the OO approach.
 The approach is leaky due to interfaces being public, and now implementations of those interfaces can be external and thereby not bound to the expected behaviour.

+## Tests

+There are both property-based tests and theories.

 ## Running the application